sasanmehrabian/sasanmehrabian.github.io/_pages/reg1.md

 ## Introduction <a name="Introduction"/>
 [Return to Top](#toc)

-Simple linear regression is useful for finding relationship between two continuous variables.
-One is predictor or independent variable (X) and other is response or dependent variable (Y).
-It looks for statistical relationship but not deterministic relationship.
-Relationship between two variables is said to be deterministic if one variable can be accurately expressed by the other.
-For example, using temperature in degree Celsius it is possible to accurately predict Fahrenheit.
-Statistical relationship is not accurate in determining relationship between two variables.
-For example, relationship between height and weight.
+Simple linear regression is useful for finding relationships between two continuous variables.
+One is predictor or independent variable (X) and the other is the response or dependent variable (Y).
+It looks for a statistical relationship but not deterministic relationship.
+The relationship between two variables is said to be deterministic if one variable can be accurately expressed by the other.
+For example, using temperature in degree Celsius, it is possible to accurately predict Fahrenheit.
+A statistical relationship is not accurate in determining the relationship between two variables.
+For example, the relationship between height and weight.
 Linear regression models provide a simple approach towards supervised learning.
 They are simple yet effective.
 The linear equation for univariate linear regression is given below:

 ![lm](https://latex.codecogs.com/gif.latex?y%3D%5Cbeta_0x&plus;%5Cbeta_1)